mamojdick/contract/contract/README.rst

 Contracts for recurrent invoicing
 =================================

-This module forward-port to v10 the contracts management with recurring invoicing functions.
-Also you can print and send by email contract report.
+This module re-implements recurring invoices as contracts.

+Contracts can be open-ended or for a limited amount of time.

+For the duration of the contract invoices can be created.
+How often an invoice is created is defined in the contract.

+When a contract is changed regularly, it is possible to create a base contract, that will have changing versions under it.

+You can base contract on a template.
+A template is just a contract that is not linked to a partner, and has no start or end date.
+A template is used to ease the creation of a contract, and has no effect on the contract once it has been created.

+Contract lines contain the products that will be delivered as part of the contract, with their amounts, prices and possible discounts.

+Once invoiced, contract lines are "frozen" and can only be changed creating a new contract version.
+Although the invoices lines created for contract lines can have updated prices, if the contract is related to a pricelist or an index.

-In upstream Odoo, this functionality was moved into the Enterprise edition.
+In upstream Odoo, the recurrent invoicing functionality was moved into the Enterprise edition.

 Configuration
 =============